-- Software code generation from behavioral models is available in the Unified and Ultimate editions of Enterprise Architect - Hardware code generation from StateMachine models is available in the Unified and Ultimate editions of Enterprise Architect - For C(OO), on the 'C Specifications' page of the 'Preferences' dialog set the 'Object Oriented Support' option to True - To be able to generate code from behavioral models, all behavioral constructs should be contained within a Class;
+- Software code generation from behavioral models is available in the Unified and Ultimate Editions of Enterprise Architect - Hardware code generation from StateMachine models is available in the Unified and Ultimate Editions of Enterprise Architect - For C(OO), on the 'C Specifications' page of the 'Manage Model Options' dialog, set the 'Object Oriented Support' option to True. - See the C Options Model Help topic. - Code synchronization is not supported for behavioral code.